preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/templates/index.rst

 + **Naming Policy**: Select the naming policy to set settings for.
 The policies listed here are those setup for teamworks, see: :doc:`Naming policies </admin-settings/business-group-settings/team-collaboration/teamwork-65/naming-policies/index>`
 + **Minimum number of characters in description**: Here you can set a number of characters for the teamwork descripton, to force users to add a description of a certain length.
 + **Minimim number of administrators**: There must always be at least one administrator for a teamwork, but you can decide that more administrators should be required, up to 5.
-+ **Default Administrators**: Use this to add one or more administrators for teamworks.
-(More info about this will be added soon).
++ **Default Administrators**: Use this to add one or more administrators for teamworks created from this template.
+These administrators will always be added, can not be removed in the Create Teamwork wizard.
+Must be persons, can not be groups.
-+ **Sensitivity Label**: Makes it possible to apply additional policies using Microsoft compliance features.
-(More info about this will be added soon).

-For more information about Naming policies, see: :doc:`Naming Policies </admin-settings/business-group-settings/team-collaboration/teamwork-65/naming-policies/index>`
++ **Sensitivity Label**: Here you can add one or more sensitivity labels defined in Microsoft 365.
+If you select "Fixed", it can't edited.
+If you select "Let user decide", it works as a suggestion.